Success Stories

-• 3 children are currently in foster care as an alternative to living on the streets or orphanage placement.
+- Children are currently supported in family care as an alternative to living on the streets or orphanage placement.

 Mother: L. Sons: Q.A. and Q.L.